VerveWireless/Verve-Android-SDK/README.md

 Your APP_ID will be provided to you during the Verve onboarding process.

 #### Loading A Interstitial Ad
-To reuqest a interstitial ad call the load method below:
+To request an interstitial ad, call the load method below:
 ```
 interstitialAd.loadInterstitialAd(zone) \\ zone is the identifier used to request a interstitial ad
 ```

 #### Loading A Interstitial Ad with ad mark up
-To reuqest a interstitial ad call the load method below:
+To request an interstitial ad, call the load method below:
 ```
 interstitialAd.loadInterstitialAd(zone, id, adm)
 \\ zone is the string identifier used to request a interstitial ad